lsuhadolnik/VSCode-NWRM/README.md

 - **Command Palette command** – Quickly connect to an environment from the Command Palette.
 - **Reload command** – Refresh the list of web resources on demand.
 - **Type filter** – Limit loaded web resources by extension (JS, HTML, CSS, ...).
+- **Lazy loading** – Web Resources are fetched the first time you open the folder.

 ## Getting Started